Better long term care starts with connection and trust

 TakeOne AI products transform platforms with consistent professional provider profile videos, at scale

 Kevin M. Ramotar, Psy.D.
-Head of Clinical Care & Quality at Rula, answers why the connection between providers and patients is important
+Head of Clinical Quality at Grow Therapy, answers why the connection between providers and patients is important

 Could a great first session/appointment be an indicator for a more successful overall treatment?